A statistical model for quantum spin and photon number states: Changing variables

 For the example given above, the combinatorial expression in equation (\ref{eq: alice base-4 counts new}) yields:

-Motivated by this combinatorial picture, we propose that sets of sequences like the one depicted in equation \eqref{eq: Alice's ensemble} be interpreted as ontic state spaces.
-Here, we use the term "ontic state" to imply that there indeed exists a real fundamental state of the system.
-As a conceptual aid, we assign an observer named Alice (a) and Bob (b) to each of the SG detectors involved in the experiment.
-Through the use of their assigned detector, each of these observers has access to one component of the underlying ontic state.
-Individually, we interpret these components as the events which occur in each observer's detector.
-In the top-down analysis offered above, these events are modeled by the base-2 sequences carrying the subscripts $a1$ (Alice) and $b2$ (Bob), where the associated counts can be used to define the quantum numbers $j$, $m_{a1}$, and $m_{b2}$.
-Equations (\ref{eq: alice base-4 counts new}) and (\ref{eq: bob base-4 count new}) can then be interpreted as the cardinality of Alice's and Bob's ontic state spaces, which ultimately represent the information each observer has about the experiment.
+Motivated by this combinatorial picture, we propose that the sets $\varepsilon^{CD}_a$ and $\varepsilon^{CD}_b$ be interpreted as statistical ensembles associated with observers named Alice (a) and Bob (b).
+The base-4 sequences comprising $\varepsilon^{CD}_a$ and $\varepsilon^{CD}_b$ are then interpreted as the possible ontic states of the physical system being modeled.
+As depicted in Figure \ref{fig: sketch 1}, Alice and Bob are each assigned to one of the SG detectors involved in the experiment of interest.
+Through the use of their detector, each observer has access to one component (base-2 sequence) of the full ontic state (base-4 sequence).
+We interpret these components as the measurement events that occur in each observer's detector, which we distinguish from one another with the subscripts $a1$ (Alice) and $b2$ (Bob).
+An observer's statistical ensemble is then constructed by holding their own measurement event fixed while considering all possible measurement events that may occur at the other observer's detector.
+Under this interpretation, the hidden information that gives rise to non-determinism is stored in the ordering of the base-4 symbols in each ontic state. \textit{That is, counts are generally observable, but sequences are not.}

-Among other things, the conceptual picture proposed above does not explain the sine and cosine terms in equation (\ref{eq: Wigner}).
-Within this equation, these terms not only account for the relative rotation $\theta$ of the spatial frames, but they also serve to normalize the combinatorial terms.
-We are thus left with a significant impasse in our top-down approach to deriving a fully combinatorial interpretation of equation (\ref{eq: Wigner}).
-In the next section, we will begin a pedagogical introduction of a new model, which will be guided by the conclusions of this section.
-Throughout the development process, the concepts discussed in the previous paragraph, such as events, observers, and ontic state spaces, will be reintroduced and formally defined.
-Ultimately, we will obtain an expression which can produce predictions for the physical system of interest that are highly competitive with QM.
+A clear shortcoming of the proposed interpretation is the absence of the quantity $\theta$ in the combinatorial terms we have been studying.
+The sine and cosine terms in equation (\ref{eq: Wigner}) not only account for rotation, but they also serve to normalize the combinitorial expressions.
+In the coming sections, we will replace these terms by adding the symbols $A$ and $B$ to the alphabet used to model measurement events.
+The result will be an expanded version of equations (\ref{eq: alice base-4 counts new}) and (\ref{eq: bob base-4 count new}), which can be normalized in the fashion of a relative frequency.
+The inclusion of these new symbols also allows measurement events to be expressed as Cartesian products of base-2 sequences composed of the symbols $0$ and $1$.
+This is the origin of the $a1$ and $b2$ subscript notation employed in this section and is central to the issues of locality and realism.
+Specifically, the decomposition of measurement events into two components highlights the relational nature of the quantum numbers $m_{a1}$ and $m_{b2}$.